Owd Grandad Piggott: Friends of Owd Grandad

 The Author of the stories is not necessarily a friend of Owd Grandad but is his next door neighbour and often steps in to make Owd Grandad see sense in his misadventures.

 He does not particularly like Owd Grandad as a person but generally gets along with him despite him stealing money from his house.
+On one such occasion, the author is anxious to catch up with Owd Grandad before he can get to the pub, as 'Owd Grandad could turn money into liquid faster than a petrol pump.'

 Notable adventures

 The stories focus mainly on Owd Grandad's life as an old age pensioner and include him and his many friends.